holochain/docs-pages/src/pages/concepts/3_source_chain.md

 ---
-title: "3.
-The Source Chain: A Personal Data Journal"
+title: "The Source Chain: A Personal Data Journal"
 ---

 ::: coreconcepts-intro